tutorify-ai/.github/profile/README.md

 ## What We Build

-Our private repositories collectively contribute to the following core features and solutions:
+Our projects collectively contribute to the following core features and solutions:

 ### Intelligent Learning Platforms
 - **Personalized Learning Experiences:** Custom-tailored content and recommendations based on individual student needs.